TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 25/1 Chronicles 25.10.md

 ---

-the third to Zaccur, his sons and his brethren, twelve:
+the third to Zaccur, his sons and his brothers, twelve: